On nonminimizing solutions of elliptic free boundary problems: Introduction

 \section{Introduction}

-The purpose of this paper is to present a variational framework for studying the existence and regularity of solutions to elliptic free boundary problems that do not necessarily minimize energy.
+Existence and regularity of minimizers in elliptic free boundary problems have been studied extensively in the literature (see, e.g., \cite{MR618549, MR732100, MR1044809, MR2145284, MR861482, MR990856, MR1029856, MR973745, MR1906591, MR2082392, MR2572253, MR1009785, MR0440187, MR1664689, MR2281453, MR1620644, MR1759450} and the references therein).
+The purpose of this paper is to present a variational framework for studying the existence and regularity of solutions that do not necessarily minimize energy.